 Once you’ve seam-sealed the FirstLight, it is will be fully waterproof and should remain so for the effective life of the tent.

-Disclosure: Black Diamond gave the author this tent for a future review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Black Diamond gave the author this tent for a future review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches